- Working Paper

 CBO describes how it projects corporate income tax revenues, focusing on how it maps economic projections of corporate profits to projections of the corporate income tax base.

 Presentation by Molly Dahl, CBO’s Long-Term Analysis Unit Chief, at the American Enterprise Institute’s panel discussion “Methodologies in Fiscal, Economic, and Health Spending Projections.”

 Presentation by Richard DeKaser, CBO’s Director of Macroeconomic Analysis, to Economic and Financial Counselors from the European Union.

 - Blog Post

-CBO Director Phillip Swagel discusses his recent and upcoming presentations on CBO’s latest budget and economic projections.
+CBO Director Phillip Swagel discusses his most recent presentations on the U.S. economic and fiscal outlook.

 CBO’s Projections of Federal Receipts and Expenditures in the National Income and Product Accounts: 2023 to 2033

 This report presents CBO’s projections of revenues and outlays for the 2023–2033 period translated into the framework of the national income and product accounts and their categories of current receipts and expenditures.

 Presentation by Julie Topoleski, the director of CBO’s Labor, Income Security, and Long-Term Analysis Division, at the NBER’s Summer Institute 2023: Economics of Social Security.